 The Hopkins Symptoms Checklist (HSCL-25) measures symptoms of anxiety and depression during the past week.8 It contains 15 depression items and 10 anxiety items, the response to each item graded from 1 'not at all' to 4 'extremely'.
-The HSCL-25 has been widely translated and successfully used in a variety of cultural contexts.^{8,9} Bolton & Ndogoni validated the depression section of the questionnaire in Masaka and Rakai districts in Uganda (neighbouring Mbarara district) using ethnographical methods.10 In their local HSCL-dep version they kept all but one of the original fifteen HSCL-25 items, indicating cross-cultural robustness of the HSCL-25 instrument.
+The HSCL-25 has been widely translated and successfully used in a variety of cultural contexts.^{8,9} Bolton & Ndogoni validated the depression section of the questionnaire in Masaka and Rakai districts in Uganda (neighbouring Mbarara district) using ethnographical methods.10 In their local HSCL-25 items, indicating cross-cultural robustness of the HSCL-25 instrument.

-The Symptoms Checklist 90-items version (SCL-90) subscale for psychoticism measures psychotic symptoms during the past week.
-It consists of 10 items assessing thought disturbances, auditory hallucinations, feelings of loneliness or guilt and feelings that something is wrong with one's body or mind.
+The Symptoms Checklist 90-items version (SCL-90) subscale for psychoticism measures psychotic symptoms during the past week.11 It consists of 10 items assessing thought disturbances, auditory hallucinations, feelings of loneliness or guilt and feelings that something is wrong with one's body or mind.
 In the SCL-90 the response to each item is graded from 0 'not at all' to 4 'extremely'.
 However, in order to simplify it for the respondents, we adopted the same four-graded scale for psychoticism as that used in the HSCL-25 (see above), yielding the modified psychoticism measure SCL-psych.